To be considered for funding, applicants must co-operate on innovative market driven development of a new technological product, process or service.

 Eligible project costs and activities may include:

-- personnel costs for new additional staff
+- personnel costs for staff dedicated to the project

 - cost of purchasing, leasing or renting equipment or instrumentation